hyperledger/indy-hipe/README.md

 requests may be re-opened when the time is right.
 We don't have any formal process for that, you should ask members of the relevant sub-team.

-Usually a HIIP pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would ever possibly consider making this change, as outlined in the HIIP pull request, or some semi-obvious variation of it."
-(When the answer to the latter question is "no", then the appropriate response is to close the HIIP, not postpone it.)
+Usually a HIPE pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would ever possibly consider making this change, as outlined in the HIPE pull request, or some semi-obvious variation of it."
+(When the answer to the latter question is "no", then the appropriate response is to close the HIPE, not postpone it.)

 ### Help this is all too informal!